Ianpro1/PR2L/README.md

 # PR2L

 This is a repository for a small reinforcement learning library I made while reading DEEP REINFORCEMENT LEARNING HANDS-ON by Maxim Lapan (https://github.com/Shmuma).
-The motivation for this library comes from PTAN (the RL library used in the book) being out of date with the latest features of gym/gymnasium.
+The motivation for this library comes from PTAN (the RL library used in the book) being out of date with the latest features of gym/gymnasium and personal use.
 Therefore, expect this library to be similar to PTAN with extra features for rendering environments and aiding training.
 A few functions here may be found in PTAN however most have been replaced since the creation of this library.
 I've also left a few RL agent scripts in the repository as examples.

 Currently, PR2L has a total of 6 modules: training (new), agent, experience, playground, rendering, and utilities.
 Each module file includes a brief description of its usage.
 ******